intel/sycl-tla/README-sycl.md

 To build CUTLASS SYCL support you need the latest version of DPC++ compiler, you can either use a recent [nighly build](https://github.com/intel/llvm/releases) or build the compiler from source.
+For the latter, make sure to enable the NVIDIA plugin so you can build applications for NVIDIA GPUs.

+I see, in that case let's not call it plugins, which confuses with the Plugins available on the codeplay's website to people who are completely new to SYCL,

+we can phrase it as -

+Suggested change
-In either case, make sure to enable the NVIDIA plugin so you can build applications for NVIDIA GPUs.
+In either case, make sure to enable the NVIDIA plugin so you can build applications To build CUTLASS with SYCL support, install the latest DPC++ compiler with the CUDA backend enabled, either by building from source as described [here](https://github.com/intel/llvm/blob/sycl/sycl/doc/GetStartedGuide.md#build-dpc-toolchain-with-support-for-nvidia-cuda) ,  or by downloading the [nightly releases](https://github.com/intel/llvm/releases)

 ## Building with SYCL support
 Once you have your compiler installed, you need to point the